 Why am I craving sweets?

 As a dietitian, I believe in treating the root cause of illness.
 This means that, unlike many other conventional health gurus or celebrities out there, I look at sugar cravings from a holistic point of view.
 Your body is extremely smart.
-It is meant to function like a well oiled machine.
-Unfortunately, our modern lifestyles are throwing this natural balance out of wack.
+It is meant to function like a well-oiled machine.
+Unfortunately, our modern lifestyles are throwing this natural balance out of whack.

 Carbs are not evil or unhealthy.
 But, like anything in life, there is a delicate balance between a healthy amount of carbs and eating too many which may lead to craving sweets.
 What are carbohydrates?
 Carbs are one of the main macronutrients along with protein and fat.
 Our body breaks carbohydrates down into glucose, which our cells then use for energy.

 When we eat carbohydrates, our blood sugar naturally increases, and our body releases a hormone called insulin.
 The insulin helps lower our blood sugar back to normal.
 When we eat a meal or snack ONLY containing a carbohydrate (or too much), our blood sugar spikes like a mountain top.
 Just as quickly as our blood sugar spikes, we also see a quick drop in our blood sugar.
 This leaves our body feeling like we need a quick source of energy (in the form of sugar) usually within just one hour.

 When we include a healthy protein or fat WITH our carbohydrate, it limits the dramatic roller coaster effect of our blood sugar (1).
 Instead, it naturally creates a slow rise, but returns to a more comfortable level thus reducing your sweet cravings.